Run Profiles¶

 Syntax¶

-# By Run Profile ID (default)
+# By Connected System ID and Run Profile ID (default)

-Start-JIMRunProfile -RunProfileId <int> [-Wait] [-Timeout <int>] [-PassThru]
+Start-JIMRunProfile -ConnectedSystemId <int> -RunProfileId <int> [-Wait] [-Timeout <int>] [-PassThru]

 Start-JIMRunProfile -ConnectedSystemName <string> -RunProfileName <string> [-Wait] [-Timeout <int>] [-PassThru]